 To read the texts click on the texts: 1 Cor 15:1-8; Jn 14:6-14

 Philip came from the same town as Peter and Andrew which was Bethsaida in Galilee (Jn 1:44).
 In the first chapter of John’s gospel, Jesus calls Philip directly (1:43).
 Immediately after his call he found Nathanael whom he shared his experience.
-To Nathanael’s scepticism, Philip responds in the same words that Jesus used when he invited the first disciples to “Come and see”.
+To Nathanael’s skepticism, Philip responds in the same words that Jesus used when he invited the first disciples to “Come and see”.
 In the feeding of the five thousand with five loaves and two fish in which twelve baskets are gathered, Jesus tests Philip by asking him how the people can be fed.
 Philip’s response indicates that he fails the test (Jn 6:5-7).
 Here he expresses a similar skepticism that Nathanael expressed.
 After the triumphal entry of Jesus into Jerusalem, some Greeks got to Philip with a request to see Jesus (Jn 12:20-21).

 James, is James ‘son of Alphaeus’ (Mt 10:3; Mk 3:18; Lk 6:15; Acts 1:13).
 Not much is known about him except that he was one of the twelve disciples chosen by the Lord.